Bubble.io

 Introduction

-Through our experience collaborating with a wide range of startups, one question comes up time and again: Where are the limits of low-code tools, and when is the best time to switch to custom code?
+Through our experience collaborating with a wide range of startups, one question comes up regarding no-code vs full-code: Where are the limits of low-code tools, and when is the best time to switch to custom code?

-Platforms like Bubble.io have revolutionized the early stages of development by enabling rapid prototyping and cost-effective launches.
+No-code platforms like Bubble.io, Webflow, and Flutterflow have revolutionized the early stages of development by enabling rapid prototyping and cost-effective launches.
 However, as applications grow in complexity and demand scalability, these tools can show their limits.

 In this article, we’ll delve into the critical triggers and signals that indicate it’s time to transition from low-code to custom development, ensuring your application can scale and thrive.